benshandd/TrawlersTriumph/README.md

 ## To run game:
-Run main method located in: nz/ac/wgtn/swen225/lc/app/Main/Main.java
+Run main method located in: nz/ac/wgtn/swen225/lc/app/Main/Main.java **Important:** Please make sure to enable Java assertions before running the program!
+To do this, add `-ea` to the VM options.

 ## To play game:
 To move the boat use arrow keys or W, A, S and D. Collect keys of door colours to unlock doors of that colour and avoid enemy boats.
 The game also has record and replay capabilities.
 Press “Record” to start recording the game, press “Load recorded game” to load in a recorded game and use “Step by step” or “Auto replay” to go through a recorded game.